 Azovtsev Maksym /Shutterstock

 Slow down as you eat your meals, as it takes time for the signal from your stomach to get to your brain that you’ve just eaten, says Lewis.
 “Without that signal, we’re inclined to keep eating until we are full—and then end up stuffed.
 Instead, slow down, put your fork down between bites, try to stretch your meal to be a full 20 minutes, and stop eating when you’re medium-full,” Lewis says.
-You could try to be more mindful when you eat—here’s how.
+Next, check out these 30 tiny diet changes that can help you lose weight.